Navidvafaei/Blind-sefa/README.md

 ## Practical_Attack

-we used [chipwhisperer](https://github.com/newaetech/chipwhisperer) For the practical attack with the following setup:
+we used [chipwhisperer](https://rtfm.newae.com) For the practical attack with the following setup (required library can be found at the [Chipwhisperer Github](https://github.com/newaetech/chipwhisperer)):

  <img src="https://user-images.githubusercontent.com/30938963/199026183-dd10d4a7-6fd3-4711-8d65-10e594688304.png" alt="Your image title" width="700"/>

+Here, we inject faults in sbox by using trigger high and low.
 ```C

 #include "hal.h"